-- (m) When ownership of a registered engine or equipment unit changes, the new owner shall submit a change of ownership application.
+- (mn) When ownership of a registered engine or equipment unit changes, the new owner shall submit a change of ownership application.
 This application shall be filed within 30 days of the change of ownership.
 During the 30 day period the new owner is authorized to operate the registered engine or equipment unit.
 If an application is not received within 30 days, the engine or equipment unit may not operate and the existing registration is not valid for the new owner until the application has been filed and all applicable fees have been paid.
-Registration will be reissued to the new owner after a complete application has been approved by the Executive Officer. - (n) Except for TSE, a placard shall be required for every engine or equipment unit registered in the Statewide Registration Program.
-The placard shall be affixed on the registered engine or equipment unit at all times so that it may be easily viewed from a distance.
-Placards shall be purchased at the time of the first renewal or at the time of initial registration, which ever occurs first.
-Failure to properly maintain the placard shall be deemed a violation of this article.
+Registration will be reissued to the new owner after a complete application has been approved by the Executive Officer. - (o) Change of ownership applications for registered engines will not be approved after the dates listed in the schedules below.